Basin Project

 Basin East Project

-Basin East Project (“BEP”) (including Basin East (BE), Basin North (BN) and Basin East Extension (BEE)) is located in central western Arizona, USA, around 6 miles from the operating Bagdad copper mine.
+Basin East is located in west-central Arizona, USA, around 6 miles from the operating Bagdad copper mine.
 The project is favourably located in terms of infrastructure, 6 miles north of Highway 93, a power line and a natural gas pipeline are adjacent to the project area.

-The project consists of one mineral lease and two mineral exploration permits on Arizona State land and 28 placer mining claims and 27 lode mining claims on federal land administered by the BLM.
-The project area encompasses a total area of 6 km2.
+The project consists of one mineral lease and two mineral exploration permits on Arizona State land and 215 lode mining claims on federal land administered by the BLM.
+The entire Basin project area encompasses a total area of 20.7 km2 .
+Lands are administered by the State of Arizona and Bureau of Land Management, both of whom BHLL has drilling permits in place.

 Project highlights